Gravitational waves and neutrino oscillations in Chern-Simons axion gravity: Neutrino oscillations in the presence of a SGWB

 \section{Neutrino oscillations in the presence of a SGWB}

 We now consider the implications of the previous discussions on the propagation of neutrinos, focusing on the effects of a SGWB on neutrino flavor oscillations.\footnote{In principle, the CS term would induce an effective neutrino-axion coupling mediated through gravity~\cite{Alexander:2008wi}.
-However, for the propagation of neutrinos in the MW these effects can be largely neglected as shown in Appendix~\ref{appendix}.} We consider a system of three neutrino generations $\nu_\alpha$ with flavors $\alpha = e, \mu, \tau$, related to the mass eigenstates $\nu_i$ with $i =1,2,3$ by a unitary neutrino mixing matrix $U$ as $\nu_\alpha = U_{\alpha i}\nu_i$.
+However, for the propagation of neutrinos in the MW these effects can be largely neglected as shown in Appendix~\ref{appendix}.
+Self-interacting neutrino pairs might act as the CS pseudoscalar and form condensates that interact with propagating neutrinos~\cite{Alexander:2022cow}.} We consider a system of three neutrino generations $\nu_\alpha$ with flavors $\alpha = e, \mu, \tau$, related to the mass eigenstates $\nu_i$ with $i =1,2,3$ by a unitary neutrino mixing matrix $U$ as $\nu_\alpha = U_{\alpha i}\nu_i$.
 We follow the usual parametrization of the neutrino mixing matrix for Dirac neutrinos,

 where $c_{ij}=\cos\theta_{ij}$, $s_{ij}=\sin\theta_{ij}$, $\theta_{ij}$ are the corresponding vacuum mixing angles between flavors $i$ and $j$, $\delta_{\rm CP}$ is the CP violating phase, and the matrices $R_x(\theta)$ and $R_z(\theta)$ describe a rotation by an angle $\theta$ around the axis $x$ and $z$, respectively.